 - Herbivores like goats share the same ecological niche as insects like grasshoppers.
 This results in competition between the two species for food resources.

-- The goat feeds on the same type of shrubs or grass and the insects.
+- The goat feeds on the same type of shrubs or grass and insects.
 This results in a scarcity of food resources for the insects.

 - The goat is unharmed by the interaction as the absence of the interaction doesn’t affect it, but the insects get deprived of a significant amount of food resources.